umami-hep/salt/docs/training.md

     cat /proc/cpuinfo | awk '/^processor/{print $3}' | tail -1
     ```

-    You should probably not use more workers than this.
+    You should not use more workers than this.
-    If you use too few or too many workers, you will see a warning during training.
+    If you use too few or too many workers, you will see a warning at the start of training.

 #### Fast Disk Access